 Some people choose to remove the wheels from their car or truck prior to applying Plasti Dip.
 Plenty of other people apply it without taking off the wheels.
 The important thing is to mask off the areas not to be coated, including the brakes (lots and lots of painters tape will be needed).

-Note, however, that since wheels get beat up a lot with road grime (especially in the winter) Plasti Dip on the wheels doesn’t last as long as higher up on the vehicle.
+Note, however, that since wheels get beat up a lot with road grime (especially in the winter), Plasti Dip on the wheels doesn’t last as long as higher up on the vehicle.

-Where Can I Buy Plasti Dip?
+Where Can You Buy Plasti Dip?

 How to Apply Plasti Dip

 Contrary to its name, the Plasti Dip process has nothing to do with “dipping” a car into anything.
 There are two ways to apply Plasti Dip: a spray gun or an aerosol can.
 Masking areas to keep the dip off is a good practice.
 However, whole car dips may be done by masking only the windows because the dip easily peels off headlights and taillights.
 Additionally, a microfiber cloth makes easy work of removing any overspray.
+Note that Plasti Dip will peel if you don’t apply it properly.

 If a vehicle has a deteriorated finish, or for a more permanent application, the Plasti Dip Primer provides for better color adhesion to the surface.
-The primer comes in an aerosol can, and dries in about an hour.
-Bear in mind that while dips done over the primer can be removed, it takes a lot more effort than jobs done without primer.
+The primer comes in an aerosol can and dries in about an hour.
+Bear in mind that while dips applied over the primer can be removed, it takes a lot more effort than jobs done without primer.
 Additionally, once it has dried, the primer cannot be removed from the car’s surface.

 The best way to apply Plasti Dip is with an electric turbine style spray system or an HVLP spray gun.
 Aim for a day that is not overly humid or hot.
 Mix the spray thoroughly.
 When applying, keep the spray gun 10 to 12 inches away from the surface and allow each coat to dry 10 to 30 minutes before applying the next coat.
 Allow for four hours of curing time.